Payments, auth, and platform infrastructure — built to hold.

 Neverlight Mail

-One engine, three clients.
+One engine, four clients.
 Native JMAP mail across platforms.

 A from-scratch email engine implementing RFC 8620 and RFC 8621 (JMAP Core and JMAP Mail) directly — no IMAP, no SMTP, no protocol abstraction layers.
 The engine handles connection management, delta sync, full-text search, and offline caching through a single Rust crate.

-Three independent frontends consume the same core: a COSMIC desktop client for Linux, a ratatui terminal client for Linux and macOS, and a native SwiftUI client for macOS and iOS.
-The Swift client bridges to the Rust engine via swift-bridge FFI — real native on both sides, no Electron, no webview.
+Four independent frontends consume the same core: a COSMIC desktop client for Linux, a ratatui terminal client for Linux and macOS, and native SwiftUI clients for macOS and iOS.
+The Swift clients bridge to the Rust engine via swift-bridge FFI — real native on both sides, no Electron, no webview.

 └ JMAP client — RFC 8620/8621, reqwest, SSE push